bagofarms/bagofarms.github.io/_posts/2021-01-19-jekyll-for-github-pages-in-wsl.md

 tags:   development wsl windows
 ---

 When I wanted to start my blog up again, I knew I wanted to use Jekyll.
 However, it had been a long time since I had set up a Jekyll site from scratch, and I ran into some roadblocks that were mostly caused by my outdated knowledge of Jekyll and GitHub Pages.
 Here's the process I used to get this site up and running in January 2021 using Windows 10 1909 and WSL 2 running Ubuntu 20.04 LTS.
-These instructions are adapted from Colin Westwater's tutorial
+These instructions are adapted from [Colin Westwater's tutorial](https://www.vgemba.net/blog/Setup-Jekyll-WSL/).

 ## Checking GitHub's Compatibility